deidrebrin/virtual-lab-tour/README.md

 # virtual-lab-tour

-Explore the Cotsen Institute of Archaeology labs - virtually!
+Explore the UCLA Cotsen Institute of Archaeology labs - virtually!
 This repository is the codebase for a simple virtual tour with 360 photos using Pannellum.
 Each lab has additional information and media provided through popups.

 ## Set up your own virtual tour